lisamurphy788/mytaxfreeshopping/README.md

 All of the icons for this website have been taken from [Fontawesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2)

 The fonts used in this website was used from [Googlefonts](https://fonts.google.com/)

+I used some radial gradient also which came from [CSSGradiend](https://cssgradient.io/)

 ### Acknowledgments